By Dr Tom York, dad-of-one, NHS-registered and private GP for GPDQ, the UK’s first doctor-on-demand app

 Many mums give up on breastfeeding due to the baby struggling to get a strong attachment to the nipple.
 It’s important for the baby to be in a comfortable horizontal position with their nose at the level of the nipple.
 This allows the baby to extend their neck and helps the nipple end up in the roof of the mouth which creates the strongest latch.
 Dads can’t help much with this one aside from being supportive and encouraging.

 2. Milk supply

-Mothers produce milk due to hormonal changes which occur as a response to nipple contact and to the sound of baby crying.
+Mothers produce milk due to hormonal changes which occur as a response to nipple contact and to the sound of the baby crying.
 It can take several days for the flow of milk to match baby’s demands but be assured that this will almost always happen naturally with time.
 This balance can be interrupted if you alternate breastfeeding with bottle feeding and it can make returning to exclusively breastfeeding quite difficult.
-The key here is persistence, so if you want breastfeed, only resort to supplementing with a bottle if advised to by a health professional.
+The key here is persistence, so if you want to breastfeed, only resort to supplementing with a bottle if advised to by a health professional.

 All babies will regurgitate milk as their tiny stomachs start to adapt to being regularly filled.
 With regurgitated milk comes stomach acid which can be uncomfortable.
-The best way to help with this before resorting to medication, is to position baby upright after feeding and wind them by gently patting them on the back.
+The best way to help with this before resorting to medication is to position baby upright after feeding and wind them by gently patting them on the back.
 This can take ages in newborns and is the perfect job for dads while mum gets something to drink or takes a shower.

 Breastfeeding can take several weeks before it becomes second nature and during this time, support from dads is invaluable.
 As a dad, you can be safe in the knowledge that you’re benefiting your child’s health, your partner’s emotional wellbeing, not to mention the economy and the environment by doing all you can to help your partner perform one of nature’s greatest inventions, the magic of breastfeeding.